Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 • The alcohol measurement cannot be influenced by endogenous substances such as acetone (produced by diabetics), Carbon Monoxide or Toluene

-• Long life term (approximately 5 years)
+• Long life cycle (approximately 5 years)

 Disadvantages: